Role of the Human Resources

 Serve as a full member of the Panel in the shortlisting and interview stages*.

-* For Academic, Research and Operational posts, the Personnel representative will only be involved in the appointment process up to and including the shortlisting stage.
-On an exceptional basis the director of Human Resources may nominate a Personnel representative to attend at the interview stage where it is considered that this will benefit the selection process.
-In such circumstances the Director of Human Resources will normally consult in advance with the Head of School and/or the Registrar and Chief Operating Officer of the University.
+* For Academic, Research and Operational posts, the Human Resources representative will only be involved in the appointment process up to and including the shortlisting stage.
+On an exceptional basis the HR Director may nominate a Human Resources representative to attend at the interview stage where it is considered that this will benefit the selection process.
+In such circumstances the HR Director will normally consult in advance with the Head of School and/or the Registrar and Chief Operating Officer of the University.

-The Personnel Officer is required to ensure that the procedures are properly and consistently applied including the completion of all administrative tasks.
-Where the Personnel Officer considers that there has been a breach of the procedures he/she will recommend remedial action to the Chair.
-The Personnel Officer has the authority to temporarily suspend the process, where there has been a significant breach of procedures, to seek advice from the Director of Human Resources.
+The HR Business Partner is required to ensure that the procedures are properly and consistently applied including the completion of all administrative tasks.
+Where the HR Business Partner considers that there has been a breach of the procedures he/she will recommend remedial action to the Chair.
+The HR Business Partner has the authority to temporarily suspend the process, where there has been a significant breach of procedures, to seek advice from the HR Director.

 Role of the External Assessor